Division formulas on projective varieties: Introduction

 \begin{remark} If we apply Theorem~\ref{hickelsats} to Nullstellensatz data, i.e., $F_j$ with no common zero on $V$ and $\Phi=1$, then we get polynomials $Q_j$ by \eqref{qprim} such that $\sum F_jQ_j=1$ on $V$ and

 It was proved by Jelonek, \cite{Jel}, that one can find a solution such that

 where $c_m=1$ if $m\le n$ and $c_m=2$ otherwise, and this result is essentially optimal.
-In general it is clearly much sharper than what we get; however, if $c_\infty<\mu$ and $d$ is large enough, then our estimate can compete\footnote{The optimal result for case $V=\C^n$ was proved by Koll\'ar, \cite{Koll}, for $d\ge 3$; see \cite{Sombra} and \cite{Jel} for $d=2$.}. \end{remark}
+In general it is clearly much sharper than what we get; however, if $c_\infty<\mu$ and $d$ is large enough, then our estimate may be sharper\footnote{The optimal result for case $V=\C^n$ was proved by Koll\'ar, \cite{Koll}, for $d\ge 3$; see \cite{Sombra} and \cite{Jel} for $d=2$.}. \end{remark}